serverless/blog/posts/2018-01-15-serverless-cloudtrail-cloudwatch-events.md

 ## Conclusion

 There's a ton of potential for CloudWatch Events, from triggering notifications on suspicious events to performing maintenance work when a new resource is created.

-In a future post, I'd like to explore saving all of this CloudTrail events to S3 to allow for efficient querying on historical data -- "Who spun up EC2 instance i-afkj49812jfk?" or "Who allowed 0.0.0.0/0 ingress in our database security group?"
+In a future post, I'd like to explore saving all of this CloudTrail events to S3 to allow for efficient querying on historical data—"Who spun up EC2 instance i-afkj49812jfk?" or "Who allowed 0.0.0.0/0 ingress in our database security group?"

+If you use this tutorial to do something cool, drop it in the comments!